How to Choose a Saniflo Toilet System – A Complete Guide

 Also referred to as a macerator toilet, this is a specific type of unit which macerates or breaks up the human waste and paper using a blade, after which a centrifugal pump flushes the macerated material into the general waste system.

-There is no need for exit pipes to the sewage drain.
+It differs from the other toilet types, as there is no need for exit pipes to the sewage drain.
 This means that you can fit your toilet pretty much anywhere at the property with access to an outflow pipe.

 How Does a Saniflo Toilet Work?